smholloway/TwikiChecker/README.md

 ## What it does
 Currently, any first revisions untouched since 2011 will be highlighted in yellow; entries without an author will be highlighted gray.

+## How it works
+The TwikiChecker will find all Twiki entries (identified as having the class patternSearchResult), then iterate over the list.
+In this loop we build a Twiki entry object that holds a pointer to the DOM, the author, date when the entry was last changed, article description, revision number, and article title.
+We can then check various properties (such as freshness) on the object and style the Twiki entry as desired.

 ## Debugging
 To debug, this code can be run by pasting it into a JavaScript console attached to a Twiki's WebIndex page.